 I’m not going to, for now, give a final impression, because it is a beta phase for Kubuntu and me too.
 There are too mane quirks to ignore, but It can be just matter of getting used to.
 Maybe after a month I will close an opinion about it.

 Before coming to Rio de Janeiro, I used to have a small and simple cell phone.
 In fact, I always defended the position that the mobile phone should exactly and only this: a phone.
 Make and receive calls.
 Everything else is geekry.

-But then I discovered that my old phone wouldn’t work, simply that, in Rio due a difference of band used in the state.
+But then I discovered that my old phone wouldn’t work, simply that, in Rio due to a difference of band used in the state.
 In fact, only São Paulo state uses a different band range and only one provider operates in this range.

-So i had to buy another phone.
-I don’t have a notebook, so i decided to buy a phone with a typical internet functionality.
+So I had to buy another phone.
+I don’t have a notebook, so I decided to buy a phone with a typical internet functionality.
 Therefore a smartphone is a reasonable choice.
 The best phone available at the store was a Motorola Defy.
-I, my mistake i confess, haven’t made a single research to see which model is good which ones are bad, so I kinda had to accept that phone.
+I, my mistake I confess, haven’t made a single research to see which model is good which ones are bad, so I kinda had to accept that phone.

 For my surprise, That is a great model.
 I love it.